sandhyaparna/Data-Science/Modeling/Missing Value Analysis.md

 * Replace missing with 0
 data-science-91b756f95a32/
 * KNN Imputation: https://www.youtube.com/watch?v=AHBHMQyD75U </br>
 Missing values in independent variables are taken into account by using weightage.
-For eg: if the row we are using for comparing to calculate distance have missing values in 2 independent vars, weightage = Num of non-missing vars/Total no of vars
+For eg: if the row we are using for comparing to calculate distance have missing values in 2 independent vars, weightage = Total no of vars/ Num of non-missing vars
   * Disadvantages : time consuming on large datasets; on high dimensional data, accuracy can be severely degraded
 * MICE (Multivariate Imputation by Chained Equation).
 It works on the assumption that missing data are Missing at Random (MAR) </br>
 https://medium.com/swlh/mice-algorithm-to-impute-missing-values-in-a-dataset-c55d555b6fbe </br>